-My ten day-road-trip across South West Australia has been a truly fantastic trip.
-It was one of the longest and also one of the most challenging solo road trips I had in Australia.
-Unfortunately due to bad weather I had to re-arrange my driving schedule a few times to be able to see as much as I could of the region in the time I had.
+My ten-day road trip across South West Australia has been truly fantastic.
+It was one of the longest and most challenging solo road trips I had in Australia.
+Unfortunately, due to bad weather, I had to re-arrange my driving schedule a few times to see as much as I could of the region in the time I had.

-In less than ten days, I drove on my own for over 1,600 km and stayed in 6 different locations.
+I drove on my own for over 1,600 km in less than ten days and stayed in 6 different locations.
 I walked along some of Australia’s prettiest beaches and most ancient coastline landscapes.
-Ate the most exquisite food of Australia and camped alone in a remote national park.
-Climbed massive dunes by four-wheel-drive and joined locals on a moving Anzac Cruise and met friendly and welcoming people!
+I ate the most exquisite food in Australia and camped alone in a remote national park.
+Climbed massive dunes by four-wheel drive, joined locals on a moving Anzac Cruise, and met friendly and welcoming people!

-It has been a fantastic adventure among all my Solo Travels in Australia.
+It has been a fantastic and best adventure among all Solo Travels in Australia.

-On this blog post, I am going through the main activities and give you an overview of my road trip to the fantastic South West Australian destinations.
-I hope this would be helpful for your future Itinerary Trip Planning in Australia.
+I am going through the main activities on this blog post and give you an overview of my road trip to the fantastic South West Australian destinations.

 Explore South West Australia Attractions on a road trip

-To travel alone can be tiring.
+Travelling alone can be tiring.
 If you have a travel companion, then it’s a no-brain road trip.
-If you decide to fly from Perth to Albany, you will then need to hire a car locally to be able to explore Albany and its surroundings.
+If you decide to fly from Perth to Albany, you will need to hire a car locally to explore Albany, WA and its surroundings.

-While the natural treasure is what makes Albany stand out, its historic heritage site with the best interpretative Anzac Centre of Australia, its excellent food and wines, its fantastic fishing spots make of Albany the pearl of South West Australia.
+While the natural treasure makes Albany stand out, its historic heritage site with the best interpretative Anzac Centre of Australia, its excellent food and wines, and its fantastic fishing spots make Albany the pearl of South West Australia.

-I only had 2,5days, though I could check out most of Albany attractions.
+I only had 2,5days, though I could check out most of the attractions.
 Here is a recap of my trip.